geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 where `Error` is an appropriate error type.
 An example in the standard library is [`CString::new`](https://doc.rust-lang.org/std/ffi/struct.CString.html#method.new) that takes a string of bytes and transforms it into a C-style (null-terminated) string.
-It will return an error if there internal null-bytes in the given input.
+It will return an error if there are internal null-bytes in the given input.

 # Default Constructors